Spring Garden Revival

 Contact Easton's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Easton is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April-Nov.
-Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-The Transfer Station requires a resident sticker for access, and contractors may need permits or pay fees.
-Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
+Proper plant material disposal in Easton is managed seasonally from April-Nov, with yard waste accepted only in biodegradable paper bags—plastic bags are prohibited per MassDEP regulations.
+Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+The Transfer Station requires resident stickers and may charge permits or fees for contractors.
+Specialized disposal is required for certain categories: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
 Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection to avoid MS4 violations and protect storm drains.
-For more information, contact: Easton Department of Public Works
+Immediate cleanup is essential to prevent invasive seed or pathogen spread, and all materials must remain on private property until collection to avoid MS4 violations.
+For guidance on schedules and regulations:

 130 Center Street, Easton, MA 02356